 The process typically involves the following steps:

-- Assessment of Eligibility: Your lender will review your financial situation to make sure you still meet the lending criteria.
+- Assessment of Eligibility: Your lender will review your financial situation to ensure you still meet the lending criteria.

 - Property Valuation: The lender will require a valuation of the new property to ensure it provides adequate security for the mortgage.